 Granted, I do understand that what I’ve outlined here may not be the cheapest, but I wanted to provide some personal details that may help you.

-A very general rule of thumb is to purchase at least 10 times your annual salary in life insurance.
+A general rule of thumb is to buy at least 10 times your annual salary in life insurance.
 So, if you make $50,000 per year, you would want to look at a $500,000 life insurance policy.
 As you can imagine, this broad calculation might not fit your unique situation.

-For a more accurate approach, follow these steps:
+For a more accurate approach to finding affordable life insurance, follow these steps: